ispstiima/ECSDVineyardDataset/README.md

 This work was funded by the Project [E-crops - Technologies for Digital and Sustainable Agriculture](https://www.e-crops.it) (Italian Ministry of University and Research, PON Agrifood Program, No. ARS01_01136).

 ## Credits
+Annalisa Milella (CNR-STIIMA) and Giulio Reina (Politecnico of Bari) conceived and performed the experiments.
+Roberto Marani (CNR-STIIMA) contributed to dataset generation and maintenance.
+The agricultural farm Cantina San Donaci (BR) is gratefully acknowledged for hosting experimental tests and for support during data collection.

 Contact person: Annalisa Milella - [annalisa.milella@stiima.cnr.it](mailto:annalisa.milella@stiima.cnr.it)